trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### DashLane {#dashlane}

 DashLane supports Google Authenticator, Yubico® OTP, and Security Keys.
-The choice is yours but for beginners Google Authenticator is the best option.
+The security key (FIDO2 / U2F) option is the most secure option.

 #### Google SmartLock {#google-smartlock}

-SmartLock is a new password manager that is available in Google Chrome.
-Since this uses a Google account it supports Google Authenticator or Security Key.
-The choice is yours but for beginners Google Authenticator is the best option.
+SmartLock is a password manager that is available in Google Chrome, it supports Google Authenticator and Security Keys.
+The security key (FIDO2 / U2F) option is the most secure option.

 ## OpenPGP File Encryption and Secure Communication {#secure-com}

 OnlyKey is OpenPGP compatible and the worlds first plug and play encryption device.
 It is universally supported and does not require special software or drivers.
 With OnlyKey and Keybase together you have offline cold storage of your OpenPGP keys and can still easily encrypt messages and files.

+{% include tip.html content="Watch a video [here](https://vimeo.com/374653109) that demonstrates using OnlyKey WebCrypt for file encryption<br><iframe src="https://player.vimeo.com/video/374653109" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>" %}

 1) **[OnlyKey WebCrypt Web App](https://docs.crp.to/webcrypt.html)** is supported on Firefox, Brave, Edge (new) and Google Chrome for sending secure messages right in the browser.
 It is also supported on Android for more information [read this](https://docs.crp.to/android.html).